Shakti ~ Odyssia Brass Earrings

 Handcrafted in Bali, a small, but extremely popular island travel destination in Indonesia.
 Handicrafts are a big part of their culture, especially gold, brass and silversmithing.

 The culture seems to be very Neptunian.
-Neptune in astrology rules art, music, compassion, ESP, dance, dreams, visions and spirituality.
+Neptune in astrology rules art, music, compassion, ESP, dance, dreams, the ocean, visions and spirituality.

 The archetype of beauty is a strong cultural theme in Bali.
 They seek to produce beautiful craftsmanship as an expression of gratitude to the gods.
 This is why they are happy to dedicate themselves to detail and quality.
 Each items now has a story to tell, especially since they believe the talents of their ancestors are activated when they themselves make the same kinds of crafts.